meilisearch/documentation/guides/main_concepts/relevancy.md

 - `vogli`: 0 typo
 - `volli`: 1 typo

-The `typo` rule sorts the results by ascending number of typos on matched query words.
+The `typo` rule sorts the results by increasing number of typos on matched query words.

 :::